 The other kind of airboat tour starts several miles deep in the mangroves.
 We chose Captain Mitch.

-This after telling us that these monsters can leap 6 feet out of the water.
-We’re no mathematicians but that would seem to work out to an unacceptable 1-foot overlap into the being-eaten zone.
+This after telling us that these monsters can leap six feet out of the water.
+We’re no mathematicians but that would seem to work out to an unacceptable one-foot overlap into the being-eaten zone.
 He later admitted that it was an unintended close call.
 None of us were marinated or sauced, however, so we all survived.

-The sign proclaims that Everglades City is “The Fishing Mecca of the World.”
+The restaurant sign proclaims that Everglades City is “The Fishing Mecca of the World.”

 Non-Muslims aren’t allowed within the Mecca city limits so we’re unsure what to make of this, but in the 80s Everglades City was more like the Mecca of weed.
 According to the documentary we watched on Amazon Prime, 80% of the adult male population of Everglades City and Chokoloskee were imprisoned for smuggling “square grouper,” using shallow water and secret hidey-holes to dodge The Man.
 The Man, of course, almost always wins.

-And by the time we left the tide was up a foot so we all planed back to the big boats.
+By the time we left the tide was up a foot so we put all the props in the water and planed back to the big boats.
+Wheee!

 Private theater.
 Free laundry.
 Bar.
 With tender.
 Amazing bathrooms.
 Pool.
 Hot tub.
 Pretty much everything one might want.
 Plus an attached lighthouse that has a really neat-o staircase.

-Basically any Loopers who pass this place by just because it’s out of the way or because someone at docktails said it’s too shallow are missing a real treat.
+Basically any Loopers who skip this just because it’s out of the way or because someone at docktails said it’s too shallow are missing a real treat.

 Mallory kayaked around until her phone jumped into the water.
 Dana and the girls took turns modeling for airboat tourists who were fascinated by the seat we dangled over the water.